redyyu/jump-to/README.md

 ### Swimming

-Click on water when nearby, there is Option for into the water. after into the water, the character can swimming around, until reach a land.
+Click on water when nearby, there is Option for into the water. after into the water, the character can swimming around, until reach the land.

+Shoes will be unequip before swimming start. (feet won't be hurts during swimming.)

 Player can't do anything else during swimming, otherwise too much animate work to do.

-Clothes will getting wet very quick.
+All the clothes you're wearing wet quickly.
 Happiness will growing, Boredom will goes away.
 But Endurance will consume quickly.

 Character could die middle of river.